-The Dean of Women and the Dean of Men will assist students in finding housing in the community.
+The Dean of Women will assist students in finding housing in the community.
 All arrangements are made between the owner and the student.
 Dormitories or College-sponsored housing facilities are not available.
-Some opportunities exist for students to earn their room and board in private homes.
+Some oportunities exist for students to earn their room and board in private homes.